Swirrl/pmd-rdf-validations/README.md

 3. Navigate to the directory containing your newly created `deps.edn` file in the command line and run `clj -A:rdf-validator --endpoint http://{server}:{port}/your-db-name/query`

+### Trouble shooting

+- Make sure that the `:sha` values in your `deps.edn` match the latest commit SHAs for this [pmd-rdf-validations repo](https://github.com/Swirrl/pmd-rdf-validations/commits/master) and the [rdf-validator repo](https://github.com/Swirrl/rdf-validator/commits/master) respectively.